 Tamaqua is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,829 people and four constituent neighborhoods, Tamaqua is the 189th largest community in Pennsylvania.
-Tamaqua has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Tamaqua was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Tamaqua is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Tamaqua does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Tamaqua with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.52% of adults in Tamaqua have a bachelor's degree or advanced degree.
+The citizens of Tamaqua are slightly less educated than the national average of 21.84% for the average city or town: 14.44% of adults in Tamaqua have a bachelor's degree or advanced degree

 The people who call Tamaqua home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tamaqua residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tamaqua include Irish, Italian, Dutch, and Welsh.
+Important ancestries of people in Tamaqua include Irish, Italian, Polish, and Dutch.